France Slams provocation As US Halts Digital Tax Talks - UrduPoint

 "This letter is a provocation," French Finance Minister Bruno Le Maire said, confirming receipt of the announcement by US Treasury Secretary Steven Mnuchin.

-France, Britain, Italy and Spain have already sent a reply expressing their desire to agree on "a fair digital tax at the level of the OECD as quickly as possible," Le Maire said.
+France, Britain, Italy and Spain had already sent a reply expressing their desire to agree on "a fair digital tax at the level of the OECD as quickly as possible," Le Maire said.

 "We were a few centimetres away from an agreement on a tax for digital giants, who are perhaps the only people in the world to have benefitted immensely from the coronavirus," he told France Inter radio.

-In January, 137 countries agreed to negotiate a deal on how to tax tech multinationals by the end of 2020, under the auspices of the OECD.
+In January, 137 countries agreed to negotiate a deal on how to tax tech multinationals by the end of 2020, under the auspices of the Paris-based Organisation for Economic Co-operation and Development.

+OECD secretary general Angel Gurria warned that the new standoff could poison global trade relations at the worst possible time.

+"Absent a multilateral solution, more countries will take unilateral measures and those that have them already may no longer continue to hold them back.
+This, in turn, would trigger tax disputes and, inevitably, heightened trade tensions," he said in a statement.

 In the meantime, France as well as Britain, Spain, Italy and others have imposed taxes on the largest digital companies.